ece106/tomatocan/README.md

 ### REQUIREMENTS TO REMAIN IN THE THINQ.TV INTERNSHIP PROGRAM

 We'll allow most appropriately-skilled college students the opportunity to earn great knowledge in the Thinq.tv internship program.
-However after the first three weeks, we have minimum requirements to continued access to our time and resources:
+Some of our interns have been fantastic teammates and have been hired for great careers after completing 160 hours of our program.
+However since many interns have proved to be unready for adulthood, after the first three weeks, we have minimum requirements to continued access to our time and resources:

 - You must spend at least 10 hours per week on helping Thinq.tv grow.
 This is an internship at a business.
-It is not your toy app.
+It is not your toy app homework assignment.
 - Push to github 5 times per week.
-- Attend at least one of the Faith or International Conversations per week.
-If you are not willing to be a part of why we exist, you do not belong here.
+- Attend at least one of the Conversations posted on the home page per week.
+If you are not willing to be a part of our mission, you should not be taking up our time nor mental space.
 - Contribute enough to justify a pull request every 3 weeks.
 - Share conversations on your social media accounts every week: LinkedIn, Twitter, Facebook, Instagram.
-Tag Lisa's or Thinq.TV's account on the post to prove that the Conversation was shared.
+Tag YourOnlineMom's or Thinq.TV's account on the post to prove that the Conversation was shared.
 - Invite parents and friends to participate on live conversations - and prove it by their appearance.
 - Cell phones off.
 We must not see your cell phone at all while you are in our offices.
+I do not allow you in my space to watch you text your friends.
 - Keep your hours updated on the in/out google calendar.
 Otherwise we'll assume you will not be fulfilling your 10 hours/week.

 Add the following columns to your Goals & Accomplishments sheet: